Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: introduction

-This interpretation, which can be understood as learning from the data $D$, means that the Bayesian paradigm does not just offer a solid approach for the quantification of uncertainty in deep learning models.
-It also gives a mathematical framework to understand many regularization techniques and learning strategies that are already used in classic deep learning \cite{polson2017deep}.
+Using Bayes' formula to train a predictor can be understood as learning from the data $D$.
+In other words, the Bayesian paradigm not only offers a solid approach for the quantification of uncertainty in deep learning models but also provides a mathematical framework to understand many regularization techniques and learning strategies that are already used in classic deep learning \cite{polson2017deep} (Section~\ref{sec:reg-prior}).